fannyjson/zooplankton/README.md

 The code is organised according to following steps:

-1. "pre_processed.R" - This file is pre-processing of the metabarcoding data and the code is a modified pipeline from The Environmental Genomics group.
+1. "pre_processing.R" - This file is pre-processing of the metabarcoding data and the code is a modified pipeline from The Environmental Genomics group.
 The output files are used in the following steps.

 2. "annotated_reads_comparison.R" - Investigation of the distribution of annotated reads for different taxonomic levels for all 18S vs. metazoa in reference database PR^2.